David Jay Jordan's About the

 climb down from the roof.

-off its legs as I put my weight on it.
+its legs as I put my weight on it.
 It fell over and I could feel myself falling.
-I looked
+I looked behind

-behind me seeing the balcony railing coming up at me.
-And I thought, I was going to go all
+me seeing the balcony railing coming up at me.
+And I thought, I was going to go all the

-the way down and over the balcony and that would be the end of me.
-Thankfully I glanced
+way down and over the balcony and that would be the end of me.
+Thankfully I glanced off

-off the railing and down onto the balcony floor.
-I was hurt and in great pain, a moaning
+the railing and down onto the balcony floor.
+I was hurt and in great pain, a moaning and a

-and a groaning.
+groaning.
 I was bruised pretty good.
-And I made such a noise, my neighbor came
+And I made such a noise, my neighbor came over to

 I asked him to come in and upstairs and please, please help me to the couch.
 He helped